Fire Ant Bite Relief

 If you or your child is stung by a fire ant, apply ice to the area of the bite for 10 to 15 minutes and elevate the body part where the sting is located.
 To avoid any secondary infections from scratching the bite, clean and clip your child’s finger nails.
 Also, be sure to check with your child’s pediatrician or family physician for the correct dosage of an oral antihistamine to calm any inflammation or itching sensation.

 Symptoms Of An Allergic Reaction To A Fire Ant Sting

 A very small percentage of children that are stung by fire ants, probably less than 0.5 percent, experience a serious anaphylactic reaction.
 These reactions occur within minutes of a sting and vary in severity.
 Within minutes of being stung, a child will begin to experience weakness, hives, wheezing, dizziness, shortness of breath, difficulty swallowing, or confusion.
 If any of these symptoms occur, they should immediately be taken to the nearest emergency room.
 Once the sting wound begins to heal, be sure to watch the area for signs of infection.

 Buzz Kill Pest control has the exterminator for any bug; we are the pest control DFW demands every season all year round.
-Contact us for ant control and all of our home pest control services.
-Just call 817.812.BUZZ (2899) or 214.233.OUCH (6824).
+Contact us today for ant control and all of our home pest control services.